Once upon a time, long long ago, people who couldn’t (or didn’t want to) drive had limited transportation options.

 One of the great things about Uber is there are usually several drivers within a few minutes of any given location.
 From the Uber app (or on the website), you’ll be able to see if there are any Uber drivers in your area.

 When you order a ride, you are given an estimate of how close the driver is to your location.
 It’s important to be ready as soon as possible after the driver arrives.
-Don’t request a ride, then ask the driver to wait for you.
+Drivers are only required to wait for a few minutes before they can cancel the ride.
+Don’t request a ride, then make the driver wait.

 If you ordered Uber Pool, it’s possible (even probable) that other passengers will be added.
 This makes being ready in a timely fashion that much more important.
 If you’re late coming out, you will be making the driver and other passengers wait.